youngilk1024/youngilk1024.github.io/category/publication.md

 title: Publications
 ---

-Authors are listed in alphabetical order of their lastnames in some papers.
+Authors are listed in alphabetical order of their lastnames in papers written at UC Ivine.

 <span style="font-size:150%">`Papers`</span><br>